UncleSam1966/Tailscale-Setup/README.md

 ## Installation of TailScale

-Just download the three scripts onto the /root directory of the Technicolour device and run the ```tailscale-install``` script.
-You will be prompted for a device alias that will show up in your tailscale machines portal.
+Just download the four scripts onto the /root directory of the Technicolour device and run the ```tailscale-install``` script.
+You will be prompted for a device alias that will show up in your Tailscale Machines portal.

 Or you could just do it all in one go: